 Extensive renovations were made to the building in 1992 to bring it up to the current standards of the day.
 The station features two apparatus bays, a training classroom, day room, Captain’s office, fully-equipped kitchen, shower facilities and emergency stand-by generator.
 Tariffville Station is also home to the Fire Company photography archive.

-The regular apparatus assignment for Tariffville Station is Engine 16, Rescue 15, Marine 2 and the Special Hazards Trailer, although other pieces may be assigned during scheduled rotations and maintenance.
+The regular apparatus assignment for Tariffville Station is Engine 16, Rescue 15 and Marine 2, although other pieces may be assigned during scheduled rotations and maintenance.
 To learn more about an apparatus, click on its photograph.